wurthless-elektroniks/smc360/docs/ipc.md

 The IPC exposes the following commands to access these buffers:
 - 0x1E: Read Buffer A (response is `1E` followed by the contents of the buffer)
 - 0x20: Read Buffer B (response is `20` followed by the contents of the buffer)
 - 0x9D: Write Buffer A (command is `9D` followed by the 12 bytes you want to write)
 - 0x9F: Write Buffer B (command is `9F` followed by the 12 bytes you want to write)

-Since Xenon doesn't support these commands, the default behavior for an invalid command applies, so reads will always return 0 and writes will do nothing.
+Since Xenon and Zephyr don't support these commands, the default behavior for an invalid command applies, so reads will always return 0 and writes will do nothing.
 And of course, if you want to use these buffers for variables in your hacked SMC, you can patch the handlers out.